JFREJ and Israel-Palestine - the history

 4. Speak out in key moments

-At the same time, we’ll take care not to expend massive capacity or resources in these instances so we can leave this lane to our partners whose primary mission is Israel-Palestine, and keep our focus on our priority campaigns.
+At the same time, we’ll take care to expend capacity and resources in strategic, focused ways in these instances so we can leave this lane to our partners whose primary mission is Israel-Palestine, and keep our focus on our priority campaigns.
 And we will speak out in support of our partners and allies when they are smeared with bad-faith accusations of antisemitism designed to weaken progressive power.
 This is the approach that maintains our big brave tent and is rooted in our history and responsive to our present.